 Where Does Broccoli Come From?

 Broccoli is a vegetable that originated in Italy about 2,000 years ago.
-It is an edible green plant that belongs to the cabbage family.
+It is an edible dark leafy green plant that belongs to the cabbage family.
 While the flowering head is commonly used as a vegetable in a number of dishes, the full vegetable can be consumed and provides a variety of nutritional benefits.

 Broccoli is similar to cauliflower, another vegetable of the same species, in that it is arranged like a tiny tree.
 Broccoli is high in antioxidants and other vital vitamins due to its dark green hue.